Chain React 2018 — Day 1

-This year I’ve been lucky enough to attend Chain React 2018 in Portland and with the first day having come to a close I thought it would be good to reflect on all of the different things discussed and showcased.
+This year I’ve been lucky enough to attend Chain React 2018 in Portland and with the first-day coming to a close I thought it would be good to reflect on all of the different things discussed and showcased.

 Reactotron & React Native Debugging

-At 8am this morning, after reaching the conference venue and signing in, I sat down for breakfast near the entrance to the conference hall.
-Unbeknownst to me I had sat next to Richard Evans, one of the main contributors on the Reactotron project (a fantastic tool you should be using to help debug your react and react native apps).
+At 8 am this morning, after reaching the conference venue and signing in, I sat down for breakfast near the entrance to the conference hall.
+Unbeknownst to me I had sat next to Richard Evans, one of the main contributors on the Reactotron project (a fantastic tool you should be used to help debug your react and react native apps).